" Knowing oneself comes from attending with compassionate curiosity to what is happening within " - Gabor Maté

 Attachment is survival, whereas, the logical center of the brain is not a function of that survival place.
 This means when your attachment system detects disconnection with an important other, it fires off a signal in the brain that says 'danger' and it turns on that survival system.
 Neurologically, this shuts down the logical part of the brain, the prefrontal cortex, so that the body can send all of its energy to its survival system, the limbic area.

-So when someone says "Just think logically about it and stop overreacting"... well, you weren't designed to do that!
+So when someone says "Stop being so emotional, just try to think logically"... well, you weren't designed to do that!
 The brain literally does not function that way.
-Your body is saying "we need all of our energy and resources to go towards our survival system".
+Your body is saying "we need to rally all of our energy and resources to go towards our survival system".

 So, if people could change from reading a self help book or from practicing conflict resolution skills or from holding better boundaries...they wouldn't need therapy to help them in those stuck places.
 Unfortunately, all of these front brain tools go right out the window when we feel disconnected and distressed.